chklovski/CheckM2/README.md

 python setup.py install
 ```

+This should take no longer than 5-10 mins on an average computer.
 Installation is then complete.
 To run Checkm2, then you can
 ```
 conda activate checkm2
 checkm2 -h